 - correct errors you discover on MGD returns you’ve already sent to us

 - claim a refund if you’ve overpaid MGD

 If you find an error in accounting for MGD that is not covered by this notice you should contact the HMRC Excise Helpline.

 15.1.1 What if I record or calculate my MGD incorrectly

 If you’ve not yet completed your Excise Duty Account or return for the period in which you made the error you can correct the error by amending your records, keep a clear note to show the reason for the error, and include the correct MGD figure in your records for the same period.
 The correct MGD figure will then work its way through to your MGD return, as normal.

 If you’ve already sent us your return you will need to correct the error by following one of the methods in section 15.1.2.

 If you have made a mistake on a return or returns which has resulted in you declaring to HMRC less than you actually owe, you must correct that error in one of the following ways.

-Method 1: writing to HMRC about the error at the following address:
+Method 1: writing to the gambling duties contact address about the error.

 (a) You may, if you wish, use this method for errors of any size.
 Your letter should detail the amount of the errors and the circumstances, in which it came about,